 When the celebration ended I returned home and promptly tossed the book in the corner of my room.
-Several months passed before I reengaged with the book.
-When I finally opened the book, something inside the front cover caught my attention.
+Several months passed before I opened the pages.
+When I did, something inside the front cover caught my attention.
 To my surprise, I discovered a handwritten note from my dad explaining why he gave me the book.

 Part of the passage reads as follows:

 “As your father, I will always be concerned about every aspect of your life.
 I want you to be ‘healthy’ in every area - including your finances. ….
 Please receive this book in love and know that I’m always available for answering questions on Dave’s plan or advice on anything else.”

 Not only did I feel guilty for my initial reaction toward the book, I also was also blown away that my dad took the time to explain why I should read the book.
 It ends up I loved the book and the principles have had a profound impact on my life.

 But rather than discuss book specifics, I like to focus on the powerful moment my dad created when he wrote the note inside the book cover.
 What might have happened if he had not taken a few minutes to write the note?